p7zip-project/p7zip/README.md

    - Levels 30..39 (fastLZ4 + Huffman) adds Huffman coding to fastLZ4
    - Levels 40..49 (LIZv1 + Huffman) give the best ratio, comparable to zlib and low levels of zstd/brotli, but with a faster decompression speed

+7. [Lzham] v1_0_stable1 is a lossless data compression codec written in C/C++ (specifically C++03), with a compression ratio similar to LZMA but with 1.5x-8x faster decompression speed.

 ## Build Binary
 #### (Currently only supports CLI, if you want to do GUI please contact us)
 1. Download src: